 Homer called them the “flying wedges” because the forearms and wrists form a wedge (simply an angle), and they fly through space while maintaining their wedge shape.
-B.J.
-Hathaway from Augusta Golf Instruction does a wonderful job explaining the flying wedge concept in the video below:
+Below is one of the lessons from my Break 90 in 90 Days Training Course that further elaborates on these concepts.

 The Right Wrist

 The right wrist and arm act as a “support” for the left arm and club, and should only move in a horizontal plane of motion.
 In other words, the right wrist should never experience ulnar/radial deviation, and should only experience varying amounts of dorsiflexion.

 There is a clear reason why this is the case, but requires an understanding of the two-lever model of the golf swing.
 When the right wrist experiences palmar flexion, this automatically creates the opposite (dorsiflexion) in the left wrist (as described in B.J.’s video), which we know from the two-lever model post that this is a major fault in the golf swing.
 In the golf swing, the right wrist should maintain a fairly constant amount of dorsiflexion throughout.
 It may seem impossible to do this, but by properly supinating/pronating (releasing) the forearms through the impact zone, this dorsiflexion (“right arm flying wedge”) can remain intact.

 This is the most important component of the right wrist movement, but we must also discuss the ulnar and radial deviation of the right wrist, and why this is not recommended in the golf swing.